Wesleyan-Media-Project/creative_overview/README.md

 > In `model_history.txt` describes remaining issues with classifiers, `original_query.txt` no longer used, do not currently only deduplicate within page_ids (currently deduplicate every concatenated ad)

 > **Languages, Files, and others**
-> Python, R, csv, gitnore, joblib file(for training models)
+> Python (with imports: sklearn and joblib), R with RStudio, csv, gitnore, joblib file(for training models)

 ---
 ## [face_url_scraper_2022](https://github.com/Wesleyan-Media-Project/face_url_scraper_2022)